The Ancient Wisdom: A Brief Exploration of Greek Mythology

 This Deity represented wild energy and the wildest, most animalistic and instinctive side of human nature; he was often responsible for cruel and merciless acts.
 The concepts of madness and delirium were also associated with him.

-Dionysus was subject to constant changes and transformations; he was a “fluid” God with a multifaceted nature: masculine and feminine, animalistic and divine, tragic and comic.
+Dionysus was subject to constant changes and transformations; he was a “fluid” god with a multifaceted nature: masculine and feminine, animalistic and divine, tragic and comic.
 He embodied in his mystical delirium the primordial and instinctual spark present in every living being and also in civilized man; as his original and irrepressible part that could re-emerge and explode violently if repressed and not properly processed.

 5.2 Birth and youth of Dionysus